ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-03-20-personal-goals.md

 28. Try one new restaurant a month, and one new recipe for every three restaurants
 29. Automate and utilize my home server for media and backups.
 30. Make one new friend

+Should be doable but will still take effort and planning.
+Looking forward to crossing off some of these.
+If people are interested I may make a post explaining some of these.
+Contact info is at the bottom of the site.
+Let me know if this helps inspire your list!